AveryVine/averyvineWebsite/public/_blog/_posts/2019-08-19-cat-ba-island-vietnam.md

 After my brief detour, I arrived at Cat Ba National Park.
 The hike up the mountain through the lush green forest was very peaceful.
 After about 45 very hot and sweaty minutes of hiking, I got above the tree line and the view was revealed to me.
 Trees and mountains stretched for kilometres in all directions.
 Totally worth the hike.

 ![View from Cat Ba National Park]({{ "assets/cat-ba-island-vietnam/national-park.jpeg" | absolute_url }})
-> The gorgeous 360° view from Cat Ba National Park
+> The gorgeous mountain view from Cat Ba National Park

 And that more or less concluded my time on Cat Ba Island!
 I took a bus back to Hanoi the next morning in order to catch a flight down to Da Nang.